Generative Autoregressive Transformers for Model-Agnostic Federated MRI Reconstruction: Theory

+with $\lambda_{\text{vae}}$ weighting the VAE loss.
+Since the GAT architecture is shared, decentralized training across $K$ sites can proceed via local minimization of Eq. \ref{eq:gatloss}, followed by federated averaging of model weights in a server-client setup \cite{FedGAN}.

-\textit{\textbf{Training of reconstruction models:}} Following the first tier, each individual site trains a site-specific reconstruction model \( H^k_{\phi^k} \) of preferred architecture, with the aid of the global GAT prior (Alg. \ref{alg:site_specific_recon}).
-To attain a refined balance between within-site and cross-site reconstruction performances, the reconstruction model is built by pre-training on the local dataset followed by fine-tuning on a hybrid dataset containing both local and synthetic datasets.
-For pre-training, we employ a conventional mean-squared error loss \cite{MoDl}:
+\textit{\textbf{Tier 2 - Training of reconstruction models:}} Following Tier 1, each site trains a site-specific reconstruction model $H^k_{\phi^k}$ using its preferred architecture, assisted by the federated GAT prior (Alg.~\ref{alg:site_specific_recon}).
+To balance within-site and cross-site performance, training proceeds in two phases: pre-training on local data, follow-up training on a hybrid dataset comprising both local and synthetic data.
+Pre-training uses a standard mean-squared error (MSE) loss \cite{MoDl}: